-When planning my first ever backpacking trip, there was one country at the very top of my list – Guatemala.
-My friend has visited the year prior and shown me photos of Guatemala’s most famous attraction, the erupting Fuego.
-Seeing the mighty Fuego erupt quickly made its way to the top of my bucketlist.
+When planning my first ever backpacking trip, one country was at the top of my list – Guatemala.
+My friend had visited the year before and showed me photos of Guatemala’s most famous attraction, the erupting Fuego.
+Seeing the mighty Fuego erupt quickly made its way to the top of my bucket list, and I knew it was something I HAD to do.

 The Pacaya Volcano